SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README_MSR_Docker.md

  Installs all the fixes to the installed MSR.

 ##### Configure MSR
  This step is conditional.
 If APPLY_CONFIGURATION is set to YES then based on supplied ACDL configuration files, the configurations will be applied to the installed MSR.
+To create configuration files refer [Create configuration files](https://github.com/SoftwareAG/webmethods-microservicesruntime-samples/tree/master/docker/jenkins#create-configuration-files)

 ##### Create Docker File
  Creates Docker file for the installed MSR with latest fixes and applied configurations.